Suwmlee/encoding-guide/src/filtering/dirty_lines.md

     allows you to specify per-plane values for `fb` is `FillBorders` in `awsmfunc`.\

+    Note that you should only ever fill single columns/rows with `FillBorders`.
+If you have more black lines, crop them!
+If there are frames requiring different crops in the video, don't fill these up.
+More on this at the end of this chapter.

     To illustrate what a source requiring `FillBorders` might look like, let's look at Parasite (2019)'s SDR UHD once again, which requires an uneven crop of 277.
 However, we can't crop this due to chroma